grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "So we're not that scared?"
 Asked Bastian.
 He put a cigarette to his lips for a long draw, not expecting a reply.

 "Fuck."
 Said Percy once more as she sized up the situation.
 "It must have just been total bad luck for us.
-There's no way they could have tracked us down int hat storm. ...Don't ya think Hemi?"
+There's no way they could have tracked us down in that storm. ...Don't ya think Hemi?"

 "It's incredibly unlikely.
 They may have just been riding out the storm themselves, and suddenly found they were on us."